FabricMC/fabric/fabric-fluid-api-v1/README.md

 The [`FabricFlowableFluid`][fabricflowablefluid_java] class
 contains a method that is executed every tick, when the player is submerged by the fluid.
-This method is useful to handle drowning.

 `void onSubmerged(World world, Entity entity)`